joohoi/acme-dns/README.md

 ## Why?

 Many DNS servers do not provide an API to enable automation for the ACME DNS challenges.
-And those which do, give the keys way too much power to leave them laying around your random boxes, which sadly would be required to have a meaningful way to automate the process.
+Those which do, gives the keys way too much power.
+Leaving them to lay around your random boxes is too often a requirement to have a meaningful process automation.

 So basically it boils down to **accessibility** and **security**